loot/libloot/docs/metadata/data_structures/file.rst

   A GitHub Flavored Markdown string, to be displayed instead of the file path in any generated messages, eg. the name of the mod the file belongs to.

+.. describe:: detail

+  ``string`` or ``localised content list``

+  if this file causes an error message to be displayed (e.g. because it's a missing requirement), this detail message content will be appended to that error message.
+If a string is provided, it will be interpreted as GitHub Flavored Markdown.
+If a localised content list is provided, one of the structures must be for English.
+If undefined, defaults to an empty string.

 .. describe:: condition

   A condition string that is evaluated to determine whether this file data should be used: if it evaluates to true, the data is used, otherwise it is ignored.
 See :doc:`../conditions` for details.